Inverting cosmic ray propagation by Convolutional Neural Networks

-In Fig. \ref{Fig:phasespace}, the propagation parameters $D_0$ and $z_h$ (left panel) and source parameters $R_{br,1}$ and $\nu_1$ (right panel) are projected on the two dimensional contour plots.
-We also illustrate the predicted scatter points by both machines with the pseudo-data within required $4\sigma$ region ($3\sigma$ mock data plus $1\sigma$ artificial fluctuations).
+In Fig. \ref{Fig:phasespace}, the propagation parameters $D_0$ and $z_h$ (left panel) and source parameters $R_{br,1}$ and $\nu_1$ (right panel) are projected on the two-dimensional contour plots.
+We also illustrate the predicted scatter points by both machines with the pseudospectra within required a $4\sigma$ region ($3\sigma$ mock data plus $1\sigma$ artificial fluctuations).
 The inner contour is the $3\sigma$ region ($\delta \chi_{\rm{tot}}^2=33.20$) while the outer contour is the $6\sigma$ region ($\delta \chi_{\rm{tot}}^2=69.91$).
 We take $100$ representative samples of {\bf Machine A} (red circles) and {\bf Machine B} (black crosses).
-Due to the fact that there is no dependence on $D_0$ at large value of $D_0$ and $z_h$, both {\bf Machine A} and {\bf Machine B} cannot perform well, especially for {\bf Machine B}.
-On the other hand, because the correlation between $R_{br,1}$ and $\nu_1$ is clear, both machines can predict the contours quite well.
-For other combinations of CRs model parameters, one can find them in the Appendix~\ref{sec:1d2dlike}.
+There is no dependence on $D_0$ at large values of $D_0$ and $z_h$.
+Therefore, both {\bf Machine A} and {\bf Machine B}, but especially for {\bf Machine B}, cannot perform well.
+However, because the correlation between $R_{br,1}$ and $\nu_1$ is clear, both machines can predict the contours quite well.
+For other combinations of CR model parameters, refer to Appendix~\ref{sec:1d2dlike}.